-Parliamentary debates and reports help make defence more transparent and increase public awareness of defence.
-They play an important role in building the public consensus essential for defence.
-Parliamentary work in defence should form an important part of a general security environment and the creation of a defence community in which security is freely and openly discussed and ceases to be the property and prerogative of a few.
+Transparency: Parliamentary debates and reports help make defense more transparent and increase public awareness of defense.
+They play an important role in building the public consensus essential for defense.
+Parliamentary work on defense should form an important part of a general security environment and the creation of a defense community in which security is freely and openly discussed and ceases to be the property and prerogative of a few.

 Discussion of the role of parliaments would not be complete without a mention of their role in the broader context of civil-military relations.
-Parliamentarians form a
+Parliamentar-